SidGrip/mochimo-raspberrypi/README.md

 7. Add the IP of `mochimo-master` `172.16.2.10` and remove the other entries.
 Start the miner with option `-q1`

+Use the [Mochimo Farm Manager](https://github.com/0rtis/mochimo-farm-manager) to monitor your Docker nodes and use the `lagPolicy` to keep them up to date with the network.

 *Happy Mining !*